peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* A 64-bit floating-point number.
+* The closest 64-bit floating-point number to this value.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

 ### ToEInteger
     public EInteger ToEInteger()